Latest posts by Ahmad Imran (see all)

 Surveys, feedback forms, emails, personal conversations, commenting, forum chats, community boards, social media, face to face discussions or whatever.
 Start building a bank of information about them and get more clarity in your mind about your readers.

 This will help you to define them in more detail, know about their needs and understand their pain points.
 This in turn will assist you to write with more clarity, precision and focus.

 “The end result is improved engagement, increased trust and loyal readership.”

 I believe that at the core of every blogger’s dream is this objective.

 With me so far?

-Next step is to write it down.
+Next step is to write this persona down.

 Because writing anything down is more effective than keeping it in your head.
 Make it one of your priorities to document your ideal reader’s persona in your blog marketing plan or somewhere where it is easier to find and regularly visit.

 start developing ideal blog visitor persona from today

 It took me nearly 18 months from the start of my blogging to understand the importance of this concept.